Update for Winter 2022 – Summer 2024

 - Autumn 2023: Music from across Europe celebrating secular Winter and spiritual Advent, including a new work by Donald Judge – Missa Brevis: Carols, Canons and Chorales.
 And of course, Messiah for All!

 - January 2024: Concert celebrating a decade of singing since the 50th Anniversary.

 - May 2024: Bollington Festival 2024 concert.
 Purcell’s Dido and Aeneas and other baroque delights – postponed from April 2022!

 Bollington Festival Choir was founded in 1964 by Dr John Coope MBE (1928-2005) who conducted it for 37 years before handing the baton to Donald Judge, a member since 1976.

-Known for its adventurous programming, the Choir’s repertoire blends well-loved composers and pieces with the less familiar and the contemporary, including occasional works specially written by Donald Judge.
+Always renowned for its adventurous programming, the Choir’s repertoire blends well-loved composers and pieces with the less familiar and the contemporary, including occasional works specially written by Donald Judge.
 The Choir has an excellent accompanist, Rosalind Hall.
 As well as soloists from the Choir, outstanding guest vocalists and accomplished instrumentalists are often engaged for concerts.

-Forthcoming events at the Arts Centre feature on the Events page and in the published brochure.
+Forthcoming events feature on the Events page.